Jump to topic

 Clinical responsibilities include all aspects of care of the MIS or bariatric patient from initial clinic visit to post-operative visits.
 The operative experience includes: foregut surgery including antireflux procedures; Heller myotomy and paraesophageal hernia repair; weight loss surgery, including Roux-en-Y gastric bypass, sleeve gastrectomy, revisional surgery and adjustable gastric banding; bowel resection; solid organ surgery such as splenectomy, adrenalectomy and living-donor nephrectomy; hernia surgery, including groin, ventral and incisional; robotic surgery; and surgical endoscopy.

-We have done our best to preserve the “general” nature of our fellowship in order to give fellows a broad experience in minimally invasive surgery.
-We continue to provide experience in advanced upper GI surgery, weight-loss surgery and solid organ surgery, and have added a tremendous experience in surgical endoscopy such as ERCP and interventional procedures for bariatric complications.
+The department has done its best to preserve the “general” nature of the fellowship in order to give fellows a broad experience in minimally invasive surgery.
+The program continues to provide experience in advanced upper GI surgery, weight-loss surgery and solid organ surgery, and has added a tremendous experience in surgical endoscopy such as ERCP and interventional procedures for bariatric complications.
 The opportunities for research and educational activities are exceptional.
-We have vibrant programs in the areas of device development, NOTES and simulation.
-Our program is what you make of it and can be a period of substantial growth toward an academic or general surgery career.
+There are vibrant programs in the areas of device development, NOTES and simulation.
+The program is what each trainee makes of it and can be a period of substantial growth toward an academic or general surgery career.

 The program has a three-year accreditation from the Fellowship Council and is fully funded for two fellows by the Foundation for Surgical Fellowships.